lanl/metconsin/docs/source/usage.rst

 .. note::

     We do not currently support CPLEX, because we do not have access to a CPLEX license.
 Earlier versions of SurfinFBA supported CPLEX, but these versions are now depreciated.
+And not available in this package.

 Generating Simulations and Networks